 Craft your marketing message CAREfully.

-Almost every email I have received from companies that I’ve interacted with, past and present, mention COVID-19 or Coronavirus and what they are doing to implement health and safety within their workplace for their employees and their customers.
+When the pandemic started, almost every email I have received from companies that I’ve interacted with, past and present, mentioned COVID-19 or Coronavirus and what they are doing to implement health and safety within their workplace for their employees and their customers.
 These emails, while educational are not necessary for all businesses to send.
 (Besides, I would like to assume that all companies are doing everything they can to keep their employees and customers healthy and safe.)
 It is okay to send out a message that does not address the current pandemic as long as it is pertinent to what will help your customers – and it will probably be a welcome respite from all the other messages.
-Remember to keep it positive and on brand too.
+Remember to keep it positive and on-brand too.

 Serve up a solution to stay connected.